chen7545/pscfpp/README.md

 containing any number of block polymer, homopolymer and small molecule (point-like) solvent molecular species.
-Polymer species may be modelled using either the standard Gaussian model of polymer conformations as continuous random walks or (in pscf_pc and pscf_pg) using a discrete bead-spring model with harmonic springs.
+Polymer species may be modelled using either the standard Gaussian model of polymer conformations as continuous random walks or (in pscf_rpc and pscf_pg) using a discrete bead-spring model with harmonic springs.

 Features relevant to both SCFT and PS-FTS (all programs):